-- (1) All electric water heaters, electric furnaces, electric air-conditioning and ventilating systems, and other critical electrical installations shall be permitted only at elevations of one and one-half (1-1/2) feet or more above the base flood elevation. - (2) No electrical distribution panels shall be allowed at an elevation less than three (3) feet above the level of the base flood elevation. - (3) Separate electrical circuits shall serve lower levels and shall be dropped from above.
+- (1) All electric water heaters, electric furnaces, electric air-conditioning and ventilating systems, and other critical electrical installations shall be permitted only at elevations of one and one-half (1-1/2) feet or more above the 100-year flood elevation. - (2) No electrical distribution panels shall be allowed at an elevation less than three (3) feet above the level of the 100-year flood elevation. - (3) Separate electrical circuits shall serve lower levels and shall be dropped from above.